DHP-stottepakke/pages/pages/dmp_supporting_info/support_03_legal_ethics.md

 In addition, subject-specific ethical guidelines and codes of conduct commonly apply.

-Ethical considerations may affect how data will be handled and shared, therefore mapping of generic and subject-specific research ethical guidelines and codes of conduct is important.
+Ethical considerations may affect how data will be handled and shared, therefore knowledge of generic and subject-specific research ethical guidelines and codes of conduct is important.

 Further information:
 * [Ethical aspects (RDMkit): Which aspects of RDM might raise ethical issues?](https://rdmkit.elixir-europe.org/ethics#which-aspects-of-rdm-might-raise-ethical-issues)